miguelmoreto/pycomtrade/README.md

 pyComtrade was created and maintained by Miguel Moreto at Federal University of Santa Catarina - Brazil

 Feel free to use the module in your program.
 Don't forget that pyComtrade is licensed under the GNU version 3 license.
 For more info about this read the *COPYING.txt*.

 Release Notes
 ===============
+* Version 0.3.0
+  - Added ASCII data file support.
+  - Source code refactored.
+  - Changed metadata handling from lists to dictionaries.
+  - Python 3 support.

+  Many thanks to the contributors @ldemattos and @bluesdog164 who made most of the changes for this release.

 * Version 0.2.0